Poughkeepsie Bridge Route

 The route was used only from 1890 to 1893, after which operating patterns changed.
-The closure of the bridge to rail traffic after a May 8, 1974 fire eliminated the route and created the Selkirk hurdle.
+The closure of the bridge to rail traffic after a May 8, 1974 tie fire eliminated the route and created the Selkirk hurdle.

 Parts of the route near the Poughkeepsie Bridge over the Hudson River have been converted to rail trails; the Hudson Valley Rail Trail to the west, the Poughkeepsie Bridge itself, and the Dutchess Rail Trail to the east.